angulartist/firebase-snippets/README.md

-# Some snippets I'm using cuz im lazy boi
+# Some snippets I'm using cuz im lazy boi :fire:

 ### Used libs
 ```ts